Open source license litigation: BusyBox litigation (2007-13)

-During 2007 to 2009, Software Freedom Conservancy (SFC) filed a series of copyright infringement lawsuits on behalf the principal developers of BusyBox.
+During 2007 to 2009, Software Freedom Law Center (SFLC) filed a series of copyright infringement lawsuits on behalf the principal developers of BusyBox.
 These lawsuits claimed violations of the GNU General Public License Version 2.

-In September 2007, SFC filed a lawsuit against Monsoon Multimedia, Inc. alleging that Monsoon had violated the GNU General Public License (GPL) by including BusyBox code in products without releasing the source code.
-In October 2007, an SFC press release announced the parties had reached a financial settlement, and Monsoon had agreed to comply with the GPL.
+In September 2007, SFLC filed a lawsuit against Monsoon Multimedia, Inc. alleging that Monsoon had violated the GNU General Public License (GPL) by including BusyBox code in products without releasing the source code.
+In October 2007, an SFLC press release announced the parties had reached a financial settlement, and Monsoon had agreed to comply with the GPL.

-In November 2007 SFC filed a lawsuit against Xterasys Corporation and High-Gain Antennas, LLC.
-In December 2007, SFC announced a settlement.
+In November 2007 SFLC filed a lawsuit against Xterasys Corporation and High-Gain Antennas, LLC.
+In December 2007, SFLC announced a settlement.
 Xterasys agreed to stop shipment of infringing products until it published the complete source code licensed under GPL and to pay an undisclosed financial settlement.

-In December 2007, SFC filed a lawsuit against Verizon Communications, Inc. alleging Verizon had violated the GPL by distributing BusyBox in wireless routers without providing corresponding source code.
+In December 2007, SFLC filed a lawsuit against Verizon Communications, Inc. alleging Verizon had violated the GPL by distributing BusyBox in wireless routers without providing corresponding source code.
 A settlement announced in March 2008 included an agreement to comply with the GPL and to pay an undisclosed financial settlement.

-In December 2009, SFC filed a lawsuit against 14 companies, including Best Buy, Samsung, and Westinghouse alleging violation of the GPL.
+In December 2009, Software Freedom Conservancy filed a lawsuit against 14 companies, including Best Buy, Samsung, and Westinghouse alleging violation of the GPL.
 By September 2013, all of the defendants had agreed on settlement terms, except for Westinghouse, against whom default judgment was entered.